Corrigendum for "Second-order reflected backward stochastic differential equations" and "Second-order BSDEs with general reflection and game options under uncertainty": A super--hedging duality for American options in uncertain, incomplete and nonlinear markets

-The recent years have seen a flourishing of papers treating the above super--replication problem of American options in {\bf discrete time} financial markets under uncertainty, allowing or not for static trading of European options, see among others Dolinsky \cite{dolinsky2017numerical}, Neuberger \cite{neuberger2007bounds}, Hobson and Neuberger \cite{hobson2016more,hobson2016value}, Bayraktar et al. \cite{bayraktar2017hedging}, Bayraktar and Zhou \cite{bayraktar2017super}, or Deng and Tan \cite{deng2016duality}, and Aksamit, Deng, Ob\l{}\'oj and Tan \cite{aksamit2016robust}.
-In a continuous--time setting though, there are no contributions, as far as we know, beyond the results given in \cite{matoussi2013second}.
-Our main result here is the following.
+This short section is devoted to obtain some clarifications concerning the link made in \cite{matoussi2013second} between solutions to 2RBSDEs and super--hedging prices for American options under volatility uncertainty.
+The recent years have seen a flourishing of papers treating the above super--replication problem of American options in {discrete time} financial markets under uncertainty, allowing or not for static trading of European options, see among others Dolinsky \cite{dolinsky2017numerical}, Neuberger \cite{neuberger2007bounds}, Hobson and Neuberger \cite{hobson2016more,hobson2016value}, Bayraktar et al. \cite{bayraktar2017hedging}, Bayraktar and Zhou \cite{bayraktar2017super}, or Deng and Tan \cite{deng2016duality}, and Aksamit, Deng, Ob\l{}\'oj and Tan \cite{aksamit2016robust}.
+In a continuous--time setting, non--linear markets were considered by Dumitrescu, Quenez and Sulem \cite {dumitrescu2017game,dumitrescu2018american}, with some level of ambiguity, in the sense that both the non--linear driver of the wealth process and the default intensity could be not perfectly known.
+This however corresponds to families of probabilities which are absolutely continuous with respect to each other, and thus does not require to consider second--order BSDEs.
+As far as we know, beyond the results given in \cite{matoussi2013second}, there are no other results allowing to tackle volatility uncertainty in continuous--time (see however the recent contribution \cite{dumitrescu2017bsdes} for partial hedging issues).

-\begin{Theorem} Let $(Y,Z)$ be the first two components of the solution of the {\rm 2RBSDE} with generator $\widehat F$, terminal condition $L_T$ and lower barrier $L$.
-Then

-and $Z\in\Hc$ is a super--hedging strategy for $L$. \end{Theorem} Before proceeding with the proof, notice \cite{matoussi2013second}, actually only proved that $Y_0$ was an upper bound for the super--hedging price, and it was stated that it actually was the smallest one.
-The point of the above theorem is therefore to clarify this point.